Expert Tips For Traveling To Europe For More Fun, Less Stress

 Many European countries and/or car rental companies require an International Driver’s Permit (IDP) if renting a car there.
 If American, apply online and mail or visit a AAA office to complete the process.
 You’ll need your U.S. passport, two passport pictures, and $20 to obtain your IDP.

-If you are planning to drive in Europe, check out my articles on renting a car in Europe and driving tips for Europe and one solely on driving in Greece.
-The articles provide tips for navigating narrow roads in historic city centers, GPS, and more.
+If you are planning to drive in Europe, check out my articles on renting a car in Europe, driving tips for Europe, and one solely on driving in Greece.
+The articles provide tips for navigating narrow roads in historic city centers, using GPS, and more.
 Also, carefully research the distance and driving times between your destinations to plan your trip realistically.
 Using Google Maps can help in this effort.

 > Travel Insurance: Do You Need It?